About Humphreys County

 • Their online business search is available at tnbear.tn.gov, where the public can search for registered business entities, view officers and registered agents, and access annual reports.

-For formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and other registered entities, the Tennessee Secretary of State, Division of Business Services maintains the central registry.
+These filings are public records and can be searched by visiting or calling the County Clerk for formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and other registered entities, the Tennessee Secretary of State, Division of Business Services maintains the central registry.
 Sales tax permits and seller's certificates are issued by the Tennessee Department of Revenue and are required for most retail businesses.
 Professional licenses (contractors, cosmetologists, healthcare providers, etc.) are regulated by the appropriate Tennessee state licensing boards.

-Building permits, zoning approvals, and certificates of occupancy are handled by the Humphreys County Building and Codes Department or Planning and Zoning Office.
+Building permits, zoning approvals, and certificates of occupancy are handled by Humphreys County Building and Codes Department or Planning and Zoning Office.
 Commercial construction and development may require site plan approval from county planning officials.
-County business personal property tax returns must be filed annually with the County Assessor's Office.
+County business personal property tax returns must be filed annually with the Property Assessor's Office.

 Elections & Voter Records